-Fresh veggies in a rich green curry sauce is not only healthy but intensely tasty.
-The wonderfully textured egg noodles encourage serving a few more spoonfuls of that tasty sauce.
+The fresh vegetables in a rich green curry sauce make this dish not only healthy but intensely tasty.
+Wonderfully textured egg noodles encourage serving a few more spoonfuls of that delicious sauce.

-Apart from the frozen peas, the vegetables added to the curry sauce were all very fresh.
+As a vegetable green curry, the quality and range of vegetables is key to the success of this dish.
+Apart from the frozen peas, the vegetables selected were all very fresh.
 The baby carrots were so sweet and delicate, the snow peas so crisp, and the mushrooms so earthy.
 Try to get fresh baby corn, the canned variety is significantly inferior.

 Vegetable green curry on egg noodles